I2-Multimedia-Lab/Magnet/README.md

 <img src="./figures/magnet_workflow.jpg" width="800px">

 ### 🌟 Key Features
-1. Analyze and explore the CLIP text encoder in depth, highlighting the contextual issue of padding embeddings.
+1. In-depth analysis and exploration of the CLIP text encoder, highlighting the context issue of padding embeddings;
 2. Improve text alignment by applying positive and negative binding vectors on object embeddings, with negligible cost.
 3. Plug-and-play to various T2I models and controlling methods, e.g., ControlNet.